Sasanian Empire: Developments in literature and liturgy

-Of great importance for Zoroastrianism was the creation of the Avestan alphabet under the Sassanids, which enabled the accurate rendering of the Avestan texts in written form (including in its original language/phonology) for the first time.
-This alphabet was based on the Pahlavi script, a purely consonental writing system.
+Of great importance for Zoroastrianism was the creation of the Avestan alphabet under the Sasanians, which enabled the accurate rendering of the Avestan texts in written form (including in its original language/phonology) for the first time.
+This alphabet was based on the Pahlavi script, a purely consonantal writing system.
 However, unlike that script, which was not well adapted for even recording spoken Middle Persian, the Avestan alphabet was a fully phonetic alphabet using 46 letters; one for each sound of Avestan.
 It was, therefore, specifically designed to record Avestan in written form in exactly the way the language actually sounded.
 As a result, the Persian magi were finally able to faithfully record all surviving ancient Avestan texts in written form.
 As a result of this development, the Sasanian Avesta was then compiled into 21 nasks (divisions) to correspond with the 21 words of the Ahunavar manthra.

 An important literary text, the Khwaday-Namag (Book of Kings), was composed during the Sasanian era.
 This text is the basis of the later Shahnameh of Ferdowsi.
 Another important Zoroastrian text from the Sasanian period includes the Dadestan-e Menog-e Khrad (Judgments of the Spirit of Wisdom).